aftermarketpl/aftermarketpl-api-php/README.md

 # AfterMarket.pl API client class for PHP

-This library allows to issue calls to the AfterMarket.pl public API from PHP.
+This library allows you to issue calls to the AfterMarket.pl public API from PHP.

 ## Quick start

-Install the library using composer:
+Install the library using `composer`.

 ```
 composer require aftermarketpl/api